Benjamin Banneker Academic High School

-Benjamin Banneker Academic High School is a magnet high school located in Washington, D.C., that was originally built to serve as a neighborhood Junior High School.
+Benjamin Banneker Academic High School (BBAHS) is a magnet high school located in Washington, D.C., that was originally built to serve as a neighborhood Junior High School.
 The school's name commemorates Benjamin Banneker, an African-American scientist, surveyor, almanac author and farmer.
 In 1980, the school was converted to a magnet high school for academics.
 The school is colloquially referred to by students and faculty as "Banneker".

 Banneker was formerly located across the street from Howard University, but in 2021 a new campus opened at former Shaw Middle School site in Shaw.
 The former Banneker building will then become the site of Shaw Middle School following renovations.
 The school draws students from all parts of the city.
 Any student interested in applying must follow an entrance procedure, involving a multiple choice test, a written essay, an interview, recommendation(s), and a report of the applicant's standardized test scores and grades from previous years.

-The school's current enrollment is approximately 450 students spanning from grades 9 through 12, up from 393 in 2009–10.
+The school's enrollment as of the 2023-2024 school year is 671 students spanning from grades 9 through 12.
 Benjamin Banneker Academic High School is an IB Diploma Programme world school.
 Banneker AHS is consistently ranked among the best high schools in the United States in U.S. News & World Report's national rankings, coming in 575th in 2015, 602nd in 2017, and 136th in 2021.
 In the District, Banneker is among the top high schools, awarded 2nd in 2015, 3rd in 2017, and 2nd in 2021.

-Community
+The school was also a National Blue Ribbon school in 1991, 2007, 2017, and 2023.

+History

+Banneker was formerly located across the street from Howard University, but in 2021 a new campus opened at former Shaw Middle School site in Shaw.

-The school had the honor of hosting President Barack Obama for the yearly "Back To School" speech in September 2011 and October 2016.
+The school hosted President Barack Obama for the yearly "Back To School" speech in September 2011 and October 2016.